go-spatial/tegola-docs/content/download/_index.md

 Download the latest release for your operating system [here](https://github.com/terranodo/tegola/releases).

 ## Docker Image
-As of v0.6.0, Tegola also provides an official Docker release with support for both PostGIS and GeoPackage data providers.
+Tegola also provides an official Docker release with support for both PostGIS and GeoPackage data providers.
 Use `docker pull gospatial/tegola` to get the latest image.

 [Check out the docs on Docker Hub](https://hub.docker.com/r/gospatial/tegola/) for details and examples of using the image.